finopsfoundation/sig-french/README.md

 ### Elections

-- The SIG members nominate SIG MC Chairs
+- Any member of the French SIG can apply to the Management Committee.
+Applications will be validated by the MC according to the expertise and motivation of the candidates.
 - Terms last for 2 years but staggered such that at least 1 of the chairs is able to maintain continuity
 - The French SIG MC nominate Tech leads
 - Tech leads are assigned following a majority vote of SIG Chairs